-- Not affected by any income or savings you have; payable alongside any other benefits (except Disability Living Allowance or Personal Independence Payments).
+- Not affected by any income or savings you have; payable alongside any other benefits (except Disability Living Allowance or Personal Independence Payment).
 You do not have to have paid national insurance contributions.

 - Citizens Advice and Age UK have information about Attendance Allowance and the process of applying for AA.

 Disability Living Allowance (DLA)

 - For adults aged 16 to 64

 - Starting from April 2013, this benefit is now being replaced by Personal Independence Payment (PIP).
 All new claimants must now apply for PIP.

 - People who are already in receipt of DLA will be invited to apply for PIP.
 To find out more use the PIP checker: www.gov.uk/pip-checker